xiaozhangfangyang/FineSkiing/README.md

 ## 🙏 Acknowledgements

 We would like to express our sincere gratitude to **Professor Chunming Fu**, an international skiing judge, for his invaluable guidance and professional support throughout this project.

 We also thank **Yuandong Zhang** for his contributions to the application development and further extension of this work.

+Special thanks to **Shuwei Yu** and **Yangfan Lu** for their dedicated efforts in data collection, which were essential to the success of this project.

 ## :chocolate_bar: Citation